Aaronxvc/8-Bit-Computer-TTL-Logic-/README.md

 ---

 ## Notes
-This project was completed as a self-directed learning exercise to develop intuition for digital systems, hardware debugging, and the realities of physical computation.
+This project is currently being worked on as a self directed learning exercise to develop intuition for digital systems, hardware debugging, and the realities of physical computation.

 ---